sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 This QuickStart is designed to support Sigma's [API Code Samples](https://help.sigmacomputing.com/recipes) and will demonstrate some common operations that customers may use the REST API for.

+The actual code shown is available in Sigma's [quickstart-public git repository](https://github.com/sigmacomputing/quickstarts-public)

-All code samples provided here are based on javaScript, although [Sigma's Swagger](https://help.sigmacomputing.com/reference/explanation) provides code snippets for all the most common languages.
+All code samples provided here are based on javaScript, although [Sigma's Swagger](https://help.sigmacomputing.com/reference/explanation) provides code snippets for all the most common languages, including [curl.](https://curl.se/)

 ### Target Audience
 Developers who are evaluating or working with Sigma's REST API.